Leila Hatami: Early life

 Leila Hatami was born on 1 October 1972, in Tehran, Iran, to influential Iranian director Ali Hatami and actress Zari Khoshkam.
-Leila first appeared in a film when she was 10, times of the 19th century Iranian painter Kamal-ol-Molk.
+Leila first appeared in a film when she was 10, set in the times of the 19th century Iranian painter Kamal-ol-Molk.
 In it, she played the painter as a young boy.
 Then eight years later in 1992, she appeared in another one of her father’s films called Love-stricken where she played a blind princess.
 However she did not originally intend to pursue acting.
-At high school, she studied mathematical physics.
-After finishing high school, she moved to Lausanne, Switzerland and started her studies in Mechanical engineering at the Swiss Federal Institute of Technology in Lausanne (EPFL).
-After two years she changed her major to French literature.
+In high school, she studied mathematical physics.

+After finishing high school, she moved to Lausanne, Switzerland and started her studies in mechanical engineering at the Swiss Federal Institute of Technology in Lausanne (EPFL).
+After two years Hatami changed her major to French literature.
 She completed her study of French.
 Then her father became ill and she went back to Iran.
 He died in 1996.
-That same year, she played her first adult role in drama Leila which was directed by prominent film director Dariush Mehrjui.
+That same year, she played her first adult role in drama Leila which was directed by film director Dariush Mehrjui.
 Her acting received praise both inside and outside of Iran.

 Career

 Hatami played several small roles in her father's productions throughout her youth, including in the Hezar Dastan television series and the Kamalolmolk movie.
 Her first leading film appearance was the title role in the 1997 film Leila, directed by Dariush Mehrjui.
 She received the Diploma of Honor for Best Actress from the 15th Fajr Film Festival.
 Following this, she continued to act regularly in Iranian cinema.

 She has starred in dozens of films, and has often garnered critical acclaim and accolades.
-For her performance in The Deserted Station (2002), she was nominated for the Fajr Film Festival Award for Best Actress and she won the Best Actress Award at the 26th Montreal World Film Festival.
+For her performance in The Deserted Station (2002), she was nominated for the Fajr Film Festival Award for Best Actress and Hatami won the Best Actress Award at the 26th Montreal World Film Festival.

 She has appeared in her husband's films as a director, Portrait of a Lady Far Away (2005) and The Last Step (2012).
 She also designed the sets and the costumes of The Last Step and, in addition to receiving the Karlovy Vary International Film Festival Award for Best Actress for her performance, she received a nomination for the Crystal Simorgh Fajr Film Festival Award for Best Production Design and Costume Design for her work on the film.